Team4239/LearningTools/README.md

 Below, we have listed a few required downloads for the upcoming class on Monday as well as a quick explanation of each program.
 By the end, you should have installed and setup WPILIB, VS Code, FRC Gametools, and GitHub.

-The Official FRC software installation guide can be found [here](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/index.html)
+The official FRC software installation guide can be found [here](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/index.html).

 ---